ECCC-MSC/WSC-EHSN/README.md

 requests (version 2.27.1)
 qrcode (version 7.3.1)
 lxml (version 4.7.1)
-html2pdf (version 0.1)
 suds-jurko (version 0.6)
-html5lib (version 1.1)
 XlsxWriter (version 3.0.2)
 pywin32 (version 303)
+reportlab (version 3.6.5)
+PyQt5 (version 5.15.6)
-xhtml2pdf (version 0.2.5)
+PyQtWebEngine (version 5.15.5)

 See requirements.txt for full package list.
 Note: An older version of wxPython (4.0.7) is required as later versions cause an error related to unknown locales.
+Note: The most up-to-date version of pip (22.0.2 or higher) is required to download PyQt5 sucessfully.

 # EXCLUDED FILES